The Provenance Layer Is Not a Truth Machine

 A strong provenance system can answer important questions.

 It can say that a file was signed by a particular camera, publisher, tool, or account.
 It can say that an asset was edited in a Content Credentials-aware application.
 It can record that an image included a generative fill step, a crop, a color correction, or a publication export.
 It can make later tampering evident when the asset and manifest no longer match.
-It can help a newsroom, archive, court, or investigator preserve a trail instead of relying on vibes.
+It can help a newsroom, archive, court, or investigator preserve a trail instead of relying on intuition.

 This is real value.
 Synthetic media does not only deceive by being false.
 It deceives by being untethered.
 The viewer sees a surface without knowing whether it is capture, reconstruction, satire, propaganda, simulation, evidence, or decoration.
 Provenance gives the artifact a path.